torontomulibrary/digital-preservation-public/docs/workflow-access.md

 ## Adding access links to TMU spreadsheet

-1. Make a new sheet in the [A&SC Google spreadsheet](https://docs.google.com/spreadsheets/d/11JfvrROao72ReyshcKFBNiWValNlZESvrHHXjFq0TuE/edit#gid=1314361250)
+1. Make a new sheet in the [A&SC Google spreadsheet][REDACTED]
 2. Choose one of the [access link creation methods](#how-do-i-create-new-access-links) and add access links to that new sheet
-3. Delete all the links you don't need / are already in the [A&SC Google spreadsheet](https://docs.google.com/spreadsheets/d/11JfvrROao72ReyshcKFBNiWValNlZESvrHHXjFq0TuE/edit#gid=1314361250)
+3. Delete all the links you don't need / are already in the [A&SC Google spreadsheet][REDACTED]
    - **Note:** Keep the METS XML metadata file
 4. Include the reference number in the spreadsheet with the URLs to facilitate retrieval.
    - For digitized materials, the file name is its reference number which is the last few digits of the URL, so you can use the excel formula `=right(A2,25)` (e.g. if A2 has the URL, and the reference code is the last 25 digits).
 Then replace the underscores - to  periods . to get the AtoM reference code, and remove the file extension from the name (e.g. .jpeg).
    - For born-digital materials, the files are not named after the reference number and thus you cannot use the method above.
 You will have to do some manual copy-pasting.
 5. Voila!
 You have your reference numbers and access links!
-Copy all of this data into the [access link spreadsheet](https://docs.google.com/spreadsheets/d/11JfvrROao72ReyshcKFBNiWValNlZESvrHHXjFq0TuE/edit#gid=1314361250).
+Copy all of this data into the [access link spreadsheet][REDACTED]
 6. Finally, include the URL to the xml metadata file in the spreadsheet.

 # Navigation